chipxsd/stream-based-sync/stream-based-sync.md

 }
 ```

 Unfortunately, we're not done yet...
-We mentioned, having long batched
+As I've mentioned, having long batched
 publications can affect the server performance and block other clients from
 publishing.
 If we break the publication into a little more granular
 posts, it'll give other clients a fair chance to publish their events on
 stream due to short and faster writes to the database.
-But that way, we lose
+But then we lose
-the partial order of events that were previously held together by a batch.
+the information of the partial order of events, previously held together
+by a batch.

-The solution is easy, we just need to add a client generated `seq` which
+The solution is simple, we just need to add a client generated `seq` which
-will tie the events that were suppose to be sent together in a batch.
-We can
+will tie the events that would otherwise be sent together in a batch.
-call this property `clientSeq`.
-It's similar to `seq`, the value maintained and
+We can call this property `clientSeq`.
+It's similar to `seq`, the value
-incremented by the server, but in `clientSeq's` case, it's the client that
+maintained and incremented by the server, but in `clientSeq's` case,
-increments the value.
-But in order to prevent the value from growing out
+it's the client that increments the value.
+But in order to prevent the
-of bounds, we can reset it in an event when we assign a new `precedingSeq`
+value from growing out of bounds, we can reset it in an event when we
-value.
+assign a new `precedingSeq` value.

 This gets us to the final `Sync.Event` structure: